 Knee replacement is a proven solution for the treatment of advanced knee arthritis.
 The minimally invasive, or muscle-sparing, approach is now an option for most patients.
 With this approach, the orthopedic surgeon does not have to cut through the muscles or tendons around the knee in order to perform the surgery.
 Traditional knee replacement is also available for patients who may need or prefer that approach.

 The less invasive approach offers a more rapid recovery to traditional knee replacement.
 Because the muscles around the knee are spared, patients meet therapy goals quickly.
 Most patients are up and walking with therapy the same day as their surgery.
 Most patients go home the day after surgery.
-By not cutting muscle, knee strength returns much quicker, allowing patients the ability to resume their favorite activities sooner.
-This approach has also been found to result in less postoperative pain compared with traditional knee replacement.
+By not cutting muscle, knee strength returns much quicker, this option allows patients the ability to resume their favorite activities sooner.
+This replacement option approach has also been found to result in less postoperative pain compared with traditional knee replacement.

 Partial knee replacement

 Knee arthroscopy is a procedure in which surgery is performed through two small incisions (less than 1 centimeter long).
 A camera with specialized instruments is inserted into the knee.
 Knee arthroscopy is often an option for patients with torn cartilage/meniscus or early stages of knee arthritis.
-Knee arthroscopy is performed as an outpatient procedure and generally allows for a very rapid return to work and other activities.
+Knee arthroscopy is performed as an outpatient procedure and generally allows for a very rapid return to work and other activities making it an easy knee replacement care plan.

 Nonoperative treatment options